John Miles (musician): Success

 "Music" won Miles an Ivor Novello Award for Best Middle of the Road Song in 1977.
 Most of his songs were co-written with the bassist in his backing group, Bob Marshall.

 At the peak of his success, in 1976 and 1977, Miles made several appearances on the weekly pop TV shows Supersonic and Top of the Pops.
 The debut album did receive some attention in the US.
 Two singles from the debut album reached the US Billboard Hot 100 chart, "Highfly" peaked at No. 68, followed by "Music" which stalled at No. 88.
 In Canada, "Highfly" reached No. 74, and "Slow Down" reached No. 68.
 However, "Music" reached No. 1 on the Dutch and Belgian charts and No. 4 on the Swiss charts.
 "Slow Down" was his biggest US chart hit, peaking at No. 2 on the disco chart, and at No. 34 on the Billboard Hot 100 in June 1977.
 It was later featured in the 1979 film Players, starring Ali MacGraw and Dean Paul Martin.
 The album Zaragon reached No. 3 on the Swedish and Portuguese charts.
-In his US tour to promote Zaragon, Billboard stated that:
+On his US tour to promote Zaragon, Billboard stated that "Miles boasts several strengths: solid vocals, sharp guitar play and strong material".